-- 1. The first word of the query must appear, e.g. the query '?William Clinton' will not find 'Bill Clinton'. - 2.
-Words can be separated by a preset number of words ("proximity"), e.g. '?intel pentium' will find 'Intel will release its 1GHz Pentium III processor', and '?amd k7 athlon"AMD has renamed its K7 processor as Athlon'.
-Currently the number of additional words in the matched result set between words in the query string can be no greater than 4. - 3.
-A number of words in the query may be missing from the result set, e.g. '?William Jeffery Clinton' can find 'William Clinton' and 'William J Clinton'.
+- 1. The first word of the query must appear, e.g. the query '?William Clinton' does not find 'Bill Clinton'. - 2.
+Words can be separated by a preset number of words ("proximity"), e.g. '?intel pentium' will find 'Intel will release its 1GHz Pentium III processor', and '?amd k7 athlon''AMD has renamed its K7 processor as Athlon'.
+Currently the number of additional words in the matched result set between words in the query string can be no greater than 4.

+3. A number of words in the query may be missing from the result set, e.g. '?William Jeffery Clinton' can find 'William Clinton' and 'William J Clinton'.
 The maximum allowed number of missing words is determined by the formula:

-max miss = num words - round(num words \ threshold).
+$max_miss = num_words - round(num_words \times threshold).$